 Atlassian Data Residency is a feature that allows global administrators of Atlassian Cloud tools to specify where to host certain pieces of information from their tools, known in IT as regions or "realms," distributed among different locations.
 At the moment, it is possible to choose between the European Union, the United States, or globally.

-This feature is useful for those organizations that operate in regulated areas, and it's currently available for the Enterprise Cloud plan, and for the new Standard and Premium plan subscriptions.
+This feature is useful for those organizations that operate in regulated areas, and in some cases, it might be the point of decision about the migration to Jira Cloud or not.
+This feature's currently available for the Enterprise Cloud plan and for the new Standard and Premium plan subscriptions without extra cost.

-Once operating, data residency allows you to see where the data included in the scope of your tools are hosted from your organization's administration (admin.atlassian.com).
-To do so, you must have administrator permissions of the organization.
+Once operating, data residency allows you to see where the data included in the scope of your tools are hosted by your organization's administration (admin.atlassian.com).
+To do so, you must have administrator permissions.
 From there, access the data residency option in the security section.

 This page will list the products in your organization, the location of each product, and the AWS regions to which the location corresponds.
-If a product is pinned to a location, your data included in its scope remains in place, you will also be able to request to pin your data to a new location, in case it is available for X tool and X location.
+If a product is pinned to a location, your data included in its scope remains in place.
+You'll also be able to request to pin your data to a new location in case it is available for X tool and X location.

 The location of a product is the geographic boundary where the data included in that scope is housed, and each location corresponds to one or more AWS regions, which are physical locations around the world where AWS pools its data centers, as illustrated below: